-- 1. According to Section 18 of the Indian Contract Act, 1872, misrepresentation is: - When a person positively asserts that a fact is true when his information does not warrant it to be so, though he believes it to be true. - When there is any breach of duty by a person, which brings an advantage to the person committing it by misleading another to his prejudice. - c.
-When a party causes, however, innocently, the other party to the agreement to make a mistake as to the substance of the thing, which is the subject of the agreement.

-2. The aggrieved party, in case of misrepresentation by the other party, can avoid or rescind the contract.
+- 1. According to Section 18 of The Indian Contract Act, 1872, misrepresentation is: - a.
+When a person positively asserts that a fact is true when his information does not warrant it to be so, though he believes it to be true. - b.
+When there is any breach of duty by a person, which brings an advantage to the person committing it by misleading another to his prejudice. - c.
+When a party causes, however, innocently, the other party to the agreement to make a mistake as to the substance of the thing, which is the subject of the agreement. - 2.
+The aggrieved party, in case of misrepresentation by the other party, can avoid or rescind the contract.
 The aggrieved party loses the right to rescind the contract if he, after becoming aware of the misrepresentation, takes a benefit under the contract or in some way affirms it.

-Accordingly, in the given case Suraj could not rescind the contract, as his acceptance to the offer of Sohan to bear 40% of the cost of repairs impliedly amount to final acceptance of the sale
+Accordingly, in the given case Suraj could not rescind the contract, as his acceptance to the offer of Sohan to bear 40% of the cost of repairs impliedly amount to final acceptance of the sale.

-Karan agreed to purchase wooden table for his study room from Mr. X. Table was in good condition and was examined by Karan before purchasing.
-He found no defects in it and paid ₹20,000 for that table.
-Later on, it was found that one leg of table is broken, and Mr. X has pasted the wood and tried to hide the defects in the table.
+8.Karan agreed to purchase wooden table for his study room from Mr. X. Table was in good condition and was examined by Karan before purchasing.
+He found no of table is broken, and Mr. X has pasted the wood and tried to hide the defects in the table.
 Can Karan return the table and claim the amount back?
-Discuss the same with reference to Indian Contract Act, 1872.
+Discuss the same with reference to Indian Contract Act 1872.